user-grinch/Project-Props/README.md

 - Project Props 2.2 was originally published with many postioning bugs that were never fixed, it will take some time
 - The **base game (San Andreas)** still has map-related issues that even Proper Fixes doesn’t address
-- With the Urbanize there are over 30 000 (!) added props to the game, so besides after many hours of work, some bugs are present
+- With the Urbanize there are over 30 000 (!) added props to the game, so besides after many hours of work, some minor bugs are present
-- We manually fix or optimize problematic areas on a rolling basis, everything will be fixed
+- We manually fix or optimize problematic props on a rolling basis, everything will be fixed